 Since starting this effort in 2014 with our partner, the Nonprofit Finance Fund, the first two Pay for Success projects have launched in California, with several more in the pipeline — the start of what we hope will be many such endeavors in the future.

-As our participation concludes in 2017, we are very proud of the initiative’s achievements and hope that this effort will be an effective tool for funders, social services providers, and governments across the country to address some of society’s most challenging problems.
+As our participation concluded in 2018, we are very proud of the initiative’s achievements and hope that this effort will be an effective tool for funders, social services providers, and governments across the country to address some of society’s most challenging problems.

 Three years ago, we launched the California Pay for Success Initiative as an experiment.
 With this time-limited project, we sought creative approaches to funding high-quality social services for society’s most vulnerable individuals, and to discover ways to bring resources to proven programs.Read the Story